niloc132/webbit-gwt/README.md

+(Name in flux, probably will be renamed to gwt-websockets)

-GWT library to make RPC calls over websockets to a webbit/netty server.
-As in regular RPC, the client can call the server at any time, but with this library, the server can also call back the the client.
+GWT library to make RPC calls over websockets.
+As in regular GWT-RPC, the client can call the server at any time, but with this library, the server can also call back the the client.

 WebSockets are established from the client to the server, and while open are maintained to allow them to continue to communicate over the same channel.
 Either side can send a string to the other at any time.